Date Program Tables Are Updated: July of each year

 Our internship program welcomes and celebrates applicants from all personal, familial and cultural backgrounds.
-Past internship classes have included individuals from a wide-variety of backgrounds, including rural and urban areas, individuals fluent in a number of languages, and past interns have hailed from across the globe, representing diverse religious beliefs, and have identified as LGBTQ and other gender/sexual identities.
+Past internship classes have included individuals from a wide-variety of backgrounds, including rural and urban areas, individuals fluent in a number of languages, and past interns have hailed from across the globe, representing diverse religious beliefs, and have identified as LGBTQIA+ and other gender or sexual identities.
 The Allegheny Health Network is fully committed to opposing discrimination in recruitment, selection, placement, transfer, promotion, reassignment, compensation, benefits, disciplinary actions, separation from employment and other terms and conditions of employment.

 In the cover letter, applicants must indicate their two preferred major rotations and rationale for choices based on experience and career aspirations.
 Applications are reviewed by the Director of Training or Associate Director of Training and two faculty members in order to evaluate the degree of match between the applicant’s prior training experiences, career aspirations, and the training opportunities available through the AGH Psychology Internship.
 Applicants with appropriate fit are then invited to interview in via Zoom virtual meetings in December.
 Candidates who attend the Zoom interviews are involved in small group introductions to the rotations.
 Applicants participate in several individual faculty interviews during the second half of the interview experience.
 The interviews are offered on two Fridays in December and last between 8:00 AM – 3:30 PM.
 Interview procedures, including our photography policy, are thoroughly explained to all applicants.